madmann91/bvh/README.md

 This library provides the following traversal algorithms:

- - `bvh::SingleRayTraversal`: A traversal algorithm optimized for single rays.
+ - `bvh::SingleRayTraverser`: A traversal algorithm optimized for single rays.
     Rays are classified by octant, to make the ray-box test more efficient.
 The traversal order is such that the closest node is taken first.
 The ray-box test does not use divisions, and uses FMA instructions when possible.
 The